Every day, students from across the country join us in Washington, DC, to build the skills and dispositions of engaged citizens.

 How do we do this?

-On Close Up’s middle school programs, students use the nation’s capital as a living classroom where they explore its iconic sites and discover how the issues and ideals represented impact us today.
-Through various interactive site visits, workshops, and discussions, students learn the historical events and ideas that have shaped American democracy and gain a deeper understanding of their unique role in our political system.
+On Close Up’s high school programs, students use the nation’s capital as a living classroom where they explore iconic sites and discover how the issues and ideals represented in them impact us today.
+Through facilitated debates and deliberations, students gain a deeper understanding of the current issues facing our country and learn the importance of civil discourse in a democracy.

-Close Up delivers its world-class experiential curriculum through a staff of highly-trained, college-educated Program Instructors (PIs), each of whom works with a small group of 20-24 students throughout the week.
+Close Up delivers its world-class experiential curriculum through a staff of highly-trained, college-educated Program Instructors (PIs), each of whom works with a group of approximately 25 students throughout the week.
 It is in this intimate workshop setting that students work with their peers from across the country.
-Together, they create a learning community to exchange ideas that expand their worldviews and help them gain a greater understanding of their role as citizens.
+Together, they create a learning community to share their perspectives on issues that matter to them and build connections between the content they learn and actions they can bring back home.

 As a government teacher, it’s nice to have more resources…